yr5913/spring-beans/README.md

 15. Autowired using @Autowired annotation on setter method
 16. Autowired without using @Autowired annotation anywhere -- by default spring does the constructor autowiring if there is only one constructor
+17. Autowired using @Autowired annotation on constructor -- best practice